 According to MN Rules Chapter 7080.1930, Subp.
-6, the septic tank liquid capacity prior to other treatment devices must accord with manufacturer's requirements or accepted engineering principles.
+6, septic tank liquid capacity prior to other treatment devices must accord with manufacturer's requirements, accepted engineering principles, or as identified in the product registration recommended standards and criteria.
 For example a trash tank is generally installed prior to aerobic treatment units (ATUs).
 These tanks can be as small as one-half of the daily design flow volume (300-500 gallons for a 600 gpd design flow).
 The size is generally specified by the manufacturer of the unit but may be code-driven.
 Trash tanks can serve as an anaerobic/facultative treatment device but are mainly intended to remove non-degradable items such as plastic from the wastewater stream.
 They may be an integral part of some proprietary ATUs.